mlhartme/stool/main/documentation.md

 respective stage only, every stage has its own set of stage properties.
 You can adjust stage properties with [stool config](#stool-config).

 In contrast, every stage has status fields, you can view them with `stool status`.
 Status fields are similar to properties, but they are read-only.

 ### Backstage

-Every stage directory contains a backstage directory `.backstage` that stores Stool-related data about, e.g. the stage properties, Tomcat configuration and log files of the applications.
+Every stage directory contains a backstage directory `.backstage` that stores Stool-related data about, e.g. the stage properties or log files of the applications.
 The backstage directory is created when you create or import the stage. `$STOOL_HOME/backstages` contains a symlink *id*->*backstage* for every stage.
 Stool uses this to iterate all stages.

 Stool removes backstage symlinks either explicitly when you run `stool remove`, or implicitly when it detects that the target directory has been removed.
 Stool checks for - and cleans - stale backstage links before every command.

 ### Stage Expiring